jtfirek/p2p-File-System/README.md

 - Creating a new directory with `Directory::new_directory`
 - Creating a new file with `File::new_file`
-- Creating a new data block with `DataBlock::new`

 The API also takes care of serialization and deserialization of the structs using the `bincode` library.
 This ensures that the data can be easily converted to and from binary format, allowing efficient storage and retrieval.